-Itching, tingling, or extreme pain where the rash is developing may come next, and the pain can be moderate to severe.
 Are you contagious?
 Though people who haven't had chickenpox can catch that condition from you, the shingles itself isn't contagious.

 For reasons that experts don't really understand, the pain of shingles lingers for some.
-If the pain lasts for at least four months after the shingles rash appeared, a person is diagnosed with PHN.
+If the pain lasts for at least 3 months after the shingles rash has healed, a person is diagnosed with PHN.
 In some people, the pain will subside.
 In others, it won't.